 October 13, 2021 @ 6:30 pm - 8:15 pm MDT

 Gertrude Stein’s “there is no there there” has been used as a description for placeless spaces.
-But what exactly is “place”?
+By contrast, place has some kind of “there” going on.
+But what is this?
+What exactly is “place”?
 There are lots of ways to think about it.
 Here we’ll be thinking about “place” in terms of our urban outdoors.

 When we get that Helena “sense of place” out there, what’s going on?
 What are we sensing?
 Is it urban design — deliberate “place-making” on somebody’s part?
 Is it a lucky accident?
 Something else?
 If it’s a mix of those, what’s the ratio?
 To what extent is deliberate place-making a matter of knowing a lucky accident (and/or other variables)?
 When can urban design be called “place-making” at all?

-To prepare for this workshop, we invite you to download 1 or more of the 10 walking notes prepared by Dennis and explore Helena by foot at some point over the next few weeks before the workshop.
+To prepare for this workshop, please download our walking guides & 1 or more of the site-specific walking notes prepared by Dennis and explore Helena by foot at some point over the next few weeks before the workshop.
 Each of the walking notes includes observations and things to think about relative to a “sense of place.”
 Please jot down your own notes as you go along and bring those with you to the workshop.